henryjhershey/pamvan/README.md

 # pamvan
 paddlefish metapopulation viability analysis

-This program allows the user to explore the drivers of source-sink metapopulation dynamics of migratory fish in a reservoir chain.
+This analysis allows a user to parameterize a population of paddlefish fish in a reservoir chain, and explore the impacts of altering demographic rates and passage rates on overall population stability.
-By toggling the demographic rates (MA, MJ, and R) and the amount of exchange between reservoirs (pup and pdown), the user should be able to stabilize the metapopulations such that none of the reservoirs crash.